TheRealGlumfish/Team20/README.md

 ### Branching
 Do not push to master, the repomaster will merge individual branches periodically to prevent conflicts and breakages.
+A branch has been created for each module of the CPU, so commit there accordingly.

 ### Directory Structure
 This is the directory structure that will be used for the project.